nwoodr94/data/README.md

 Welcome to my data science and machine learning portfolio.

-Click the links below to view these repositories on GitHub:

 ### [Machine Learning](https://github.com/nwoodr94/machine-learning#machine-learning)
 Machine Learning contains projects involving real use cases of machine learning algorithms, developed initially by mathematics, and later through an implementation of the scikit-learn library.